Data Analytics Integration in Hospital Reporting

 High performance delivered!
 With dominant position and market share in hospitals and practices throughout the United States, the client is focused on delivering a single source of provider financial, operational and quality metrics, coupled with proprietary, value-added analytical services.
-This massive big data integration challenge, a tough bake off and implementation, proves superiority of PilotFish Integration Engine Solutions.
+This massive, big data integration challenge, a tough bake-off, and implementation proves the superiority of PilotFish Integration Engine Solutions.

-The client provides strategic consulting, research, cloud-based software solutions, and comprehensive implementation and management services.
+The client provides strategic consulting, research, cloud-based software solutions as well as comprehensive implementation and management services.
 Its business intelligence software and services are relied upon by hospitals, health systems and physician clinics across the USA.
 Its solutions must aggregate significant volumes of extremely diverse administrative and clinical data into provider-specific data repositories to deliver its valued high-quality metrics and actionable reporting.

 The software solutions offered by the client require acquisition, validation, normalization and analysis of massive amounts of clinical and administrative patient data from a wide variety of healthcare providers.
 This information must be aggregated through numerous real-time and batch data channels, accurately parsed and cleansed, then loaded into the client’s proprietary analytics platform.

-Their existing integration tools, comprised of a combination of home grown and commercial software, were proving incapable of readily handling the growing diversity and number of data feeds required by the organization.
+Their existing integration tools, comprised of a combination of homegrown and commercial software, were proving incapable of readily handling the growing diversity and the number of data feeds required by the organization.

-Prior to selecting PilotFish, the client undertook an extensive evaluation process of all the major interface engines in the industry.
-This evaluation process culminated in a “bake off” among the selected finalists.
+Before selecting PilotFish, the client undertook an extensive evaluation process of all the major interface engines in the industry.
+This evaluation process culminated in a “bake-off” among the selected finalists.
 The finalists were tasked with demonstrating their solutions’ ability to solve the client’s integration challenges represented in a series of use cases.
 PilotFish proved to be the only solution capable of solving and completing the integration challenge for each specific use case.

 After the selection of PilotFish, the client collaborated with the PilotFish professional services team to implement the PilotFish integration engine solution – which includes the eiPlatform, eiConsole for Healthcare and eiDashboard components.
 The architected solution was an enterprise level, high performance, accurate and scalable “data acquisition” framework.
 This architected solution is capable of accepting any data format from providers and transforming it so that it can feed any of the firm’s cloud-based solutions.

 The PilotFish solution has provided the architectural flexibility to adapt to diverse data flavors and formats, using a combination of out-of-the-box parsers and finely tuned custom components.
-Among these components is a custom EDI parser that was developed and is capable of accurately and quickly parsing the volumes of heterogeneous ANSI X.12 EDI files required by the client.
+Among these components is a custom X12 EDI parser that was developed and is capable of accurately and quickly parsing the volumes of heterogeneous X12 EDI files required by the client.

 The PilotFish enterprise level solution allows all divisions in the organization to benefit from a unified architecture leveraging a federated integration model.
 Each division, where the expertise is held, can now be responsible for its own governance.
 The componentized nature of the product maximizes the potential for reuse, which allows the client to bring on new customers faster.
 Many times, new feeds can now be accepted by making only minor tweaks to existing interfaces.